LukasFT/misophonia/README.md

 The first large-scale, open-access binaural dataset for misphonia trigger selective Active Noise Cancellation.
 This repo contains the pipeline used to generate on-the-fly, binaural misophonia mixtures, as well as the ```canonical v-1 dataset``` of 30k samples.
 Reproduction of our work, or use of the pipeline for original endeavors is described below.
 The pipeline includes source data from FSD50K, ESC-50, and FOAMS datasets.
 Additional source data can be introduced by creating a class that abides by the `SourceData` interface in `misophonia_dataset/interface.py`.

+A detailed report of this project is included in `Misophonia_Dataset_Report.pdf`.

 Authors: Lukas Frimer Thorlander, Tonio Ermakoff.